-The idea to rename the French fries was the brainchild of Republican politician from Ohio Bob Ney.
-The reason behind this was supposed to be patriotic in nature, since France had refused to support America’s invasion of Iraq.
+The idea to rename the French fries was the brainchild of a Republican politician from Ohio Bob Ney.
+The reason behind this was supposed to be patriotic in nature since France had refused to support America’s invasion of Iraq.
 Ney was the Chairman of the House Administration Committee and this committee had authority over House cafeterias.
 He declared that French fries and French toast should both be renamed Freedom fries and Freedom toast, in view of France turning its back on America.
 Ney’s ally in this was Walter B. Jones Jr.

 When Ney left the committee in July 2006, the names were changed back.
-The ultra patriotic yet ultimately silly gesture didn’t have too many fans.
+The ultra-patriotic yet ultimately silly gesture didn’t have too many fans.

 French Fries the World Over

-Wherever the French fry may have originated, it is America who popularized it throughout the world.
+Wherever the French fry may have originated, it is America that popularized it throughout the world.
 Thanks to American fast food joints and franchises, everyone the world over knows about and eats French fries.
 Yes, there are certainly local versions.
 Different cultures prefer different condiments with their fries and may even be downright horrified by the other versions.

 Potatoes are a favorite vegetable for many cultures.
 Given the profusion of dishes they appear in, one wonders what these cuisines did before they discovered potatoes.
 And even with the same dish, as with French fries, there are so many different ways in which potatoes are prepared, cooked, and served.